ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

                                     Problem Size
 ```
-Along the X axis is the size of the problem, with Y the number of steps, and the points the performance of a given arrangement of `n`.
+Along the X axis is the size of the problem, with Y the number of steps, and the plots the performance of a given arrangement of `n`.

 There are 3 interesting plots over these points: